erikrose/nose-progressive/README.rst

   * Fix display of skipped tests in Python 2.7.
   * Require nose 0.11.0 or greater.
 Before that, test counting didn't work sometimes when test generators were involved.
 (David Warde-Farley)
+  * Add an option for forcing the display of terminal formatting, even when redirecting the output to a non-terminal.
   * Factor out the terminal formatting library into `its own package`_.
   * Start using tox for testing under multiple versions of Python.